wolfgangj/bone-lisp/README.md

 * Tail call elimination
 * Lists, strings, fixnums, symbols
 * Classic Lisp Macros
+* Optional dynamic scoping
-* POSIX bindings (just started adding a few of these)
+* (a few) POSIX bindings

 ### What it does not (yet)

+* I/O streams
 * Reader macros
 * Multithreading
-* Keywords
-* Optional dynamic scoping
-* I/O streams
 * Floating point numbers
 * Unicode
-* Records / structures

 ### What it does not (unsure whether it ever will)

-These are open for discussion, but I currently have no plans for these.
+These are open for discussion.

 * Arrays
 * Hash tables
 * Exceptions
 * Module system
 * Bignums
+* Records / structures
+* Keywords

 ### What it does not (and won't)